 Release Date: TBD

 What We Know: The Raid series’ Gareth Evans was in talks to write and direct a feature film based on Deathstroke, but no official announcement was ever made.
 Joe Manganiello, originally set to play the character in Affleck’s version of The Batman, said over the summer that plans are still “in the works” to bring the character back in some form, but could not confirm if the Evans version of the film is still in development.
-In October, Evans stated he would be working on a television show in the U.K. through 2020, after which he plans to make “a bunch of films in Wales.”
+In October of 2018, Evans stated he would be working on a television show in the U.K. through 2020, after which he plans to make “a bunch of films in Wales.”
 He did not mention Deathstroke.